 It activates only one muscle group at a time, often resulting in other muscle groups being left out.

-A lot of people undermine yoga when it comes to toning your body.
+A lot of people undermine yoga when it comes to tone your body.
 For example, power yoga or yoga vinyasa perhaps is the most effective way to slim and tone every inch of your body.
 It targets every muscle group, including arms, legs, stomach, back, and so much more.

 Although it might seem intense initially, this practice can be perfect for your emotional well-being.
 Several reasons make yoga an incredible workout.
 Some of them are: